Growing at an alarming rate: carbon dioxide in the Earth’s atmosphere has reached a record level

 The organization’s report said that the increase in carbon dioxide in the atmosphere from 2017 to 2018 year was higher than the average growth rate over the past decade, which was slightly more than 2 parts per million per year.

-On May 14, the daily concentration of carbon dioxide in the atmosphere reached the highest level in the history of mankind - 415 parts per million.
+On May 14, the daily concentration of carbon dioxide in the atmosphere reached its highest level in the history of mankind - 415 parts per million.

 Although global levels have not yet reached that level, Taalas said such a record is worrisome.

-“It is worth recalling that the last time the Earth experienced a comparable concentration of CO2, there were 3-5 millions of years ago,” he said about 407,8 millionths.
-“Then the average temperature was 2-3 degrees Celsius higher, sea level was 10-20 meters higher than now.”
+“It is worth recalling that the last time the Earth experienced a comparable concentration of CO2 was 3-5 million years ago,” he said of 407,8 ppm.
+"Then the average temperature was 2-3 degrees Celsius higher, the sea level was 10-20 meters higher than now."

 WMO also found that over the past ten years, concentrations of two other greenhouse gases, methane and nitrous oxide, have also increased.